ivanaszuber/tagmatic/README.md

 Tagmatic is a simple *project management app* for managing teams and projects.
 It has a nice interface for adding team members, projects, tasks, milestones, etc. The *interactive board* enables creation of custom columns (perfect for agile development), easy adding, editing and deleting tasks on the board, as well as dragging & dropping tasks to different columns (eg. from In Progress to Done).

-Dashboard contains various reports displaying sprint, project and team progress.
+Dashboard contains various reports displaying sprint, project and team progress (see screenshots at the bottom).

 This is version 0.0.1 of the app, meaning there's many more features to come.
 The demo is available at http://ivanaszuber.github.io/tagmatic-frontend/demo and contains *some* of the features (CRUD operations are obviously disabled).